helium/HIP/0101-increase-poc-reward-points-for-wifi.md

 - Indoor CBRS and Indoor Wi-Fi yield roughly the same ROI,
 - Outdoor CBRS 430 offers 3x ROI over Outdoor Wi-Fi.

-Based on the above analysis and the current status quo with “work-in-progress” CBRS handovers, we propose to increase Wi-Fi PoC as follows:
+Based on the above analysis and the current status quo with "work-in-progress" CBRS handovers, we propose to increase Wi-Fi PoC as follows:

 |                               | Tier 1           | Tier 2                        | Tier 3                       | Tier 4              |